Andrei0872/my-dev-notes/notebooks/ngrx/ngrx-store.md

 ): { reducer: Function; types: string[] } {
   const reducer = args.pop() as Function;
   const types = args.reduce(
+    // `creator.type` is a property directly attached to the function so that
-    (result, creator) => [...result, (creator as ActionCreator).type], [] as string[]
+    // it can be easily accessed(`createAction` is responsible for that) (result, creator) => [...result, (creator as ActionCreator).type], [] as string[]
   );